digitalbazaar/bedrock/FAQ.md

-No. It does not fit any of the OSI-approved definitions for "Open Source Software" primarily because we restrict its use to non-commercial use without a license.
+No. It does not fit any of the OSI-approved definitions for "Open Source Software" primarily because we restrict its use to non-commercial use.
+Commercial use requires a license.

 You can look at and contribute to the source.
 You can use it for non-commercial projects.
 The next question in the FAQ